PersiaML/tutorials/src/model-checkpointing/index.md

 Model Checkpointing
 ======

 A PERSIA model contains two parts: the dense part and the sparse part (embeddings).
-A checkpoint contains both the dense part and the sparse part can be saved together through Persia api or manually saved separately.
+A checkpoint contains both the dense part and the sparse part can be saved together through PERSIA api or manually saved separately.

 ## Checkpointing together